On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Ejecta Analysis

 In this Section we present an analysis of the ejecta properties for our simulations.
 The relevant quantities are summarized in Table~\ref{tab:ej_prop}.
 We note that the geodesic criterion~\cite{Hotokezaka:2013b} was adopted and the reported averages were extracted at a fixed sphere of coordinate radius $r = 300~M_\odot$ by the procedure outlined in Ref.~\cite{Schianchi:2023uky}.

 We begin comparing our SFHo$\_$3D results with works that employ similar physical setups and neutrinos treatment.
 Our ejecta masses extracted at $r = 200~M_\odot$ are, respectively, $\approx 30 \% (\approx 23 \%)$ smaller than those in Ref.~\cite{Bovard:2017mvn} (Ref.~\cite{Lehner:2016lxy}).
 When comparing ejecta masses extracted at $r = 300~M_\odot$ with those of Ref.~\cite{Radice:2018pdn}, we have $\approx 37 \%$ less.
 Such differences may be partly explained by differences in the hydrodynamics implementations, e.g., Refs.~\cite{Radice:2018pdn, Bovard:2017mvn} employ a positivity-preserving limiter with the MP5 reconstruction and a different prescription for the atmosphere~\cite{Radice:2013xpa}.
-Additionally, we point out our approach for the computation of opacities and emissivities as a plausible source of discrepancy, given that ejecta properties are importantly impacted by the treatment of neutrinos.
+On the other hand, our approach for the computation of opacities and emissivities should also contribute, given that ejecta properties are importantly impacted by the treatment of neutrinos.

 Regarding average properties, good agreement is found for $\langle Y_p \rangle$, although our $\langle s \rangle$ is smaller by $\sim 24~\%$ and $v_\infty$ is smaller by $\sim 27~\%$ compared to Ref.~\cite{Radice:2018pdn}.